Who Really Runs Colorado Schools? A New Bill Shifts the Power Balance.

 What This Bill Actually Does

-Instead of the state passing down guidance for districts to simply absorb and implement, this newly created 11-member council gets to act as a formal checkpoint.
-The bill requires the CDE to send all proposed and revised guidance policies to this council.
-The council then has 45 days to review, discuss, and vote on them.
-Here is the part that really matters: the bill explicitly states that CDE guidance cannot go into effect until the council has taken formal action by a majority vote.
-Furthermore, if the guidance impacts "local control," the CDE is legally required to incorporate the council's recommendations before moving forward.
+Under this bill, the state would be required to hand over any new or revised guidance policies to this 11-member council.
+The council then gets a strict 45-day window to review, discuss, and vote on the policies.
+Here is the part that really matters: the proposed guidance cannot go into effect until the council has taken formal action via a majority vote.
+Essentially, local superintendents are being handed a veto pen over state-level directives.
+If the guidance impacts local control, the bill goes a step further, legally requiring the state to "consider and incorporate" the council's recommendations before moving forward.

 What It Means for You